BBBase-EHeresy/PPPub/docs/rules_manual/move_phase.md

 ![](../media/rules_manual/movement_3.jpg)

-*With other members of The Fellowship blocking the way, Frodo Baggins can only just squeeze his base through the gap between their bases — note how the gap between* Gimli *and* Sam *is just wide enough for him to pass through.*
+*With other members of The Fellowship blocking the way, Frodo Baggins can only just squeeze his base through the gap between their bases â€” note how the gap between* Gimli *and* Sam *is just wide enough for him to pass through.*

 ## CONTROL ZONES

 Although all of the models are immobile, we imagine that they are, in fact, quite dynamic, ready to fight in the swirling maelstrom of battle.
-To represent this, every model has a Control Zone — a 1" imaginary ring that extends out from the edge of the model's base.
+To represent this, every model has a Control Zone â€” a 1" imaginary ring that extends out from the edge of the model's base.
 No model may enter the Control Zone of an enemy unless they are charging the model in question (we will cover the rules for charging in a moment).

 There may be occasions when a model is forced into an enemy model's Control Zone due to some other rule, such as being forced to Back Away after losing a Fight ([see page 44)] or failing a Jump test or Climb test.
 In these instances, it is acceptable to move the model into the Control Zone, making sure that a small distance still separates the models' bases.
-Note that a model cannot choose to enter an enemy's Control Zone without charging — it can only happen when another rule forces it to.
+Note that a model cannot choose to enter an enemy's Control Zone without charging â€” it can only happen when another rule forces it to.

 Control Zones can be a very useful tool, allowing you to keep your enemies out of a certain area of the battlefield.
 This can be particularly handy for protecting an objective, or an individual, from attack.